Candied Ginger Recipe

 Have you ever come across a recipe calling for candied ginger but passed because you didn’t have any, couldn’t find any in the store, or just didn’t want to bother trying to find it?
 Or have you thought about making it yourself but weren’t sure how or figured it would be too much work?
 Well this is for you!

-So while you obviously want to eat candied ginger in moderation because of its sugar content, ginger has some great health benefits and if you do have a sweet tooth this is arguably a much better alternative to straight up candy, right?
+Because it’s so fresh, and you know the source, you can also reap the health benefits of ginger, something that’s been used medicinally for centuries.
+And while you obviously want to eat candied ginger in moderation because of its sugar content, if you’re going to indulge your sweet tooth this is a much better alternative than straight up candy, right?

-Then let’s get started!
+Let’s get started!

 Generally you want to use young, small ginger roots because they’re less woody/more tender.
 But medium-sized will work just fine as well.
 I recommend organic if possible.